 A development programme of 38 homes for rent and shared ownership is already underway and there is financial capacity within the HRA to develop a further 60 homes.
-We will fund this pipeline using HRA resources including: earmarked development funds; Right to buy receipts; Homes and Communities Agency Grant Funding; existing HRA owned land such as garage sites.
+We will fund this pipeline using HRA resources including: earmarked development funds; RTB receipts; Homes and Communities Agency Grant Funding; existing HRA owned land such as garage sites.